Joshua-z-Luo/276-2D-Game-Unit-Testing-/README.md

 ------------

 Ensure that you have at least JDK 18 to build the game.<br>
+To have the game up and running on your machine go to Build > Build Project and the game will be ready to launch.<br>
-Note: This game was built in IntelliJ.
+Note: This game was built in IntelliJ using Maven.

 HOW TO RUN
 ------------

-Press the run button in your IDE and the game will start.
-When the starting screen shows up, you can press W and S to traverse the menu and then press Enter when you are ready for your selection.
+After building the project, press the run button in your IDE and the game will start.
+When the starting screen shows up, you can press W and S to traverse the menu and then press Enter when you are ready for your selection.<br>
 Additional instructions are shown on the menu screen as well.
 After selecting Play Game, the game will start running and you should be able to move the character around.